3wen/aide-memoire/README.md

 This notebook serves as a quick reference guide for various programming tasks, numerical tools, and procedures.
 It contains code snippets and explanations related to R, LaTeX, Markdown, Quarto, and other relevant tools.

+An HTML version is available on my website: <http://egallic.fr/Recherche/aide-memoire/>

 # Motivation